RaymondMik/Randy_React4WordPress/README.md

 <h2>Randy - a React/Redux application for WordPress.</h2>

-Randy is a simple JavaScript application I built with React.js and Redux consuming JSON data served from the WordPress REST API.
+Randy is a simple JavaScript application I built with React.js and Redux consuming JSON data served by a WordPress REST API.
 It supports standard features of WordPress such as posts, pages, comments, categories and tags.

 <h3>Installation guide</h3>